Thomas-Walker-Lynch/DA2X/doc/context.md

   } CopyElements·tableau;
 ````

-For a dedicated conveyance there will only be one grandparent.
+For a dedicated sequence there will only be one grandparent.
 However for a
-general purpose conveyance, we may convey into the same parent from multiple
+general purpose sequence, we may continue into the same parent from multiple
 different grandparent's.

 Say we start execution at the grandparent.
-The grandparent then desires to convey a
+The grandparent then desires to continue a
 general purpose parent.
 The grandparent does this by first setting the parent's context
 pointer.
-The grandparent then conveys to the parent.
+The grandparent then continues to the parent.

 ### Copy-down

-According to the ‘copy-down’ algorithm, the parent conveyance shares its leave pointers
+According to the ‘copy-down’ algorithm, the parent sequence shares its leave pointers
 with its children, buy copying them into the correct points in the tableau.
 Then when
 a child follows one of these connections it leaves directly without having to pass through
 any code in the parent's lexical scope.

-The parent conveyance then uses the arguments from the context to perform computation.
+The parent sequence then uses the arguments from the context to perform computation.
 If the
-result of a computation is for a child conveyance, the parent conveyance writes the
+result of a computation is for a child sequence, the parent sequence writes the
 result into its tableau where the child has its context.
 If the result of the computation
-is to go to the grandparent, then the conveyance uses the address given to it as an
+is to go to the grandparent, then the sequence uses the address given to it as an
 argument to know where to write the result.
 If temporary variables are required, at least
 for now, those are allocated with the arguments.

-The parent may leave before conveying to a child by using one of the connections listed
+The parent may leave before continueing to a child by using one of the connections listed
 in its context.
 A child may leave in the same manner a child may leave by using one
 of its connections.

 ### Short circuits

-Once a child leaves a parent conveyance's encapsulation, the tableau belonging to the
+Once a child leaves a parent sequence's encapsulation, the tableau belonging to the
 parent is no longer needed.

-What if a general conveyance has children, and thus has a tableau, and one of those
+What if a general sequence has children, and thus has a tableau, and one of those
 children is itself.
 Given that connections are constant, this would lead to an infinitely
 recursive static structure.
-Now suppose, that we curry the general use conveyance with
+Now suppose, that we curry the general use sequence with
 a constant argument.
-Hence the same conveyance behaves differently at different levels.
+Hence the same sequence behaves differently at different levels.
 It might then be reasonable to write such a program.

 ### Dereference-up

-With copy-down, we execute a routine before run time to wire up the conveyances.
+With copy-down, we execute a routine before run time to wire up the sequences.
 However,
-we can not complete the wiring for general use conveyances because their connections at
+we can not complete the wiring for general use sequences because their connections at
 run time depend upon where they are called from.
-Hence at run time when we convey to a
+Hence at run time when we continue to a
-general use conveyance we run another connection routine.
-Each conveyance with children
+general use sequence we run another connection routine.
+Each sequence with children
 will have its own routine for doing this.
 This run time wiring routine completes the
 wiring for that portion of the network.
 This is an eloquent lazy evaluation approach to
-wiring the conveyances together.
+wiring the sequences together.
 However, the procrastinated part of the work might have
 a lot of copying to do and thus might slow down execution.
 This is because each of the
 parent's connections might have to be copied to many children.
 Also because this work
 is done at run time the connections map will not be a statically initialized constant.

 An alternative algorithm, ‘dereference-up’, to some extent overcomes these drawbacks.
 With
-dereference-up a `GeneralConveyancePtr` may be either indirect and relative to another
+dereference-up a `GeneralSequencePtr` may be either indirect and relative to another
 context, or it may be direct.
 In either case it will be compile time computable and remain
 constant at run time.
 When the pointer is indirect it may point to another indirect
 pointer, but the chain will eventually arrive at a direct pointer.